-4. Connect Ethernet cable to one of the LAN sockets.

-The second LAN socket is used to continue the network connection to further inverters.
+- 4. Connect Ethernet cable to one of the LAN sockets in the COM2 connection panel.
+The second LAN socket is used to continue the network connection to further inverters. - Mount COM2 cover cap.
+Torque: 1.5 Nm - 6.

-- 5. Tighten LAN cover to the specified tightening torque.
-Tightening torque: 3 Nm. - 6.
 Connect the other end of the Ethernet cable to the router. - 7.
-Establish a LAN connection from the KOSTAL Smart Energy Meter to the router. - ✓ Inverter connected to KSEM.
+Establish a LAN connection from the to the router. - ✓ Inverter connected to KSEM.